List of the Top Capital Providers

 • Focused on maintaining sustainable corporate culture over the life of each investment

-Greyrock Capital Group has two decades of experience investing in independent sponsor deals.
+Greyrock Capital Group has two decades of experience investing in attractive opportunities.
 It has been through many different cycles and situations.
 It provides one-stop junior capital to sponsors to finance buyouts.

-The firm targets slightly larger acquisitions than many independent sponsor capital providers.
+The firm targets companies with a larger enterprise value than many other independent sponsor capital providers.
 Its target check sizes range from $8 to $40+ million.
 This lets sponsors to compete for acquisition targets that might otherwise be beyond their reach.

 The firm is selective.
 But it provides stable, patient capital for sponsors with whom it partners.

 Greyrock labels itself a “culture carrier.”
-It emphasizes its focus on sustainable corporate practices as well as financial returns.
+It emphasizes its private investment funds focus on sustainable corporate practices as well as financial returns.
 The firm seeks investments that align with its broader vision of long-term value and responsible management.

 Star Mountain Capital logo